saikrishna088/spoken_written/README.md

 4. I Feel charecter level word embedingd will improve the performence of the model
 5. Having more classes will also improve the model.

+## Sample text result:
+* input:"many people told me that having son is better than having daughter . when i was five years old playing with three of my friends we found fifty five hundred dollar note and thoughts to share among us . but unfortunatel it was taken by sixty year old men who lives in u.s and he works in n a s a."

+* Predicted: "many people told me that having son is better than having daughter . when I was 5 years old playing with 3 of my friends we found 56 dollar note and thoughts to share among us . but unfortunatel it was taken by 60 year old men who lives in U.S and he works in NASA."